 One can stretch credibility standards when it comes to comedy, and especially when there is a highly entertaining performance by Emma Thompson, as is the case in “Late Night,” directed by Nisha Ganatra.
 There are other attributes as well, including the focus on a woman night show host instead of the male monopoly, and also a likable turn by Mindy Kaling as a newcomer who helps the star become more affable in a dramatic comeback.

-It is manly Thompson’s spotlight in the role of Katherine Newbury, who for nearly 30 years has been a TV late night powerhouse in competition with well-known men.
+It is mainly Thompson’s spotlight in the role of Katherine Newbury, who for many years has been a TV late night powerhouse in competition with well-known men.
 However, her show has been getting stale, resulting in lower ratings, and Caroline Morton, the woman head of the network, sternly played by Amy Ryan, gives her notice that she will be replaced.
 Since the show is Newbury’s life, it is crisis time and Newbury has to fight to retain her spot.

 The screenplay, written by Kaling, while including much humor, strains to provide emotional redemption for Newbury, who has been acting like a controlling bitch with her writing team and just about everyone else.
 She doesn’t even know that one of her writers died a few years ago.
 The film takes us into the writer’s room operation, with a group a far cry from the kind of legendary writers of earlier days (Mel Brooks, Neil Simon etc.) Those depicted here are not an especially creative lot and operate mostly in competitive self-interest.